 Photographs and videos are taken of students by staff for a variety of purposes, including displays of work/activities, personal records of achievement and for the college website and newsletter.
-Written permission is obtained when a student joins the college and this also indicates the level of consent, including where images may be used (personal records only or personal records and on the college website and in college publications).
+By signing the Student Code of Conduct, students give for photographs and videos of them to be used for educational promotional purposes.
+We recognise that all students have the right to privacy and the Student Code of Conduct states that if they object to their image being used, they may request that college does not do so by providing explicit written consent in the form of an email to their Director of Studies.
 The DSL will ensure that all staff are aware of the names of students who may not be photographed or where there is limited consent.
 Images of students on the website will not be named.
 Images may only be captured on college cameras and the images may only be stored on those cameras and on the college's password-protected computers.
 Once images have been transferred from a camera onto a computer the images should be deleted from the camera immediately.
 Additional copies may be stored on flash drives, but these must be stored securely in a locked cupboard.
 Images must not under any circumstances be transmitted by staff to other individuals over the internet.